MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.5.0/manage-azure-resources-invoke-azrestmethod.md

 The `*-AzResource` cmdlets allow you to customize the REST API call to Azure by specifying the resource type, the API version, and the properties to be updated.
-However, the properties need to be a `PSObject` that can easily become complicated to create.
+However, the properties need to be created first as a `PSObject`.
+This process adds an additional level of complexity and can easily become complicated.

-`Invoke-AzRestMethod` offers a simpler way to manage Azure resources.
-In the previous example, you can see that the payload is a JSON string.
-You don't have to struggle with the conversion between JSON and `PSObjects`.
+`Invoke-AzRestMethod` offers a simple way to manage Azure resources.
+As shown in the previous example, you can build a JSON string and use it to customize the REST API call without having to precreate any `PSObjects`.

 If you're already familiar with the `*-AzResource` cmdlets, you can continue using them.
 We have no plans to stop supporting them.
-With `Invoke-AzRestMethod`, we have added a new cmdlet to the family.
+With `Invoke-AzRestMethod`, we have added a new cmdlet to your toolkit.

 ## See Also